 Monstera Adansonii Variegated does not like being in a compact pot for extended periods as they require open space for root growth.

-So you might need to repot the plant once every two years in the early spring into a pot 2 inches bigger than the recent one.
+So you might need to repot the plant every 2 years in the early spring into a pot 1-2 inches bigger than the current one.

-You can look at the signs like roots poking from the drainage holes, yellow or brown leaves, hard soil, and bounded roots to know the plant demands repotting.
+You can notice signs like roots urging from drainage holes, yellow or brown leaves, stern soil, and curled roots.

 Start by watering the Adansonii Variegated a couple of days before repotting.

-Then, loosen the soil by tapping the bottom of the container, slide the plant from the soil and trim away any slimy, mushy, or dark brown/black roots with pruning shears.
+Then, ease the soil by tapping the bottom of the container, tug the plant from the pot, and untangle the root ball.

 Half-fill a terracotta pot with potting mix and place the plant in the center.
-Again refill the remaining part with the mixture.
+Refill the sides with some more soil mixture up to the top.

 Water the repotted plant thoroughly and let Adansonii Variegated stay in the location, receiving bright indirect light.

-The Monstera may droop due to repotting shock, which is entirely normal.
-Continue with usual care to allow the plant to adapt naturally to the new condition.
+The plant may droop due to transplant shock, which is normal.
+Continue with usual care, allowing the plant to adapt naturally.

 5. Occasional Pruning